 Only you know if you need life insurance for a terminal illness.
 If you didn’t prepare beforehand and find yourself wondering how your loved ones will cover your burial expenses, it’s a good idea.

-If you have other money set aside for this purpose, you may not need it.
+If you have other money aside for this purpose, you may not need it.
 Because you need a guaranteed or final expense life insurance policy, you’ll pay a lot more in premiums than you would for a standard life insurance policy.
-Weigh your options carefully to determine if a guaranteed life insurance policy or final expense life insurance policy is right for you.
+Consider your options carefully to determine if guaranteed life insurance or a final expense life insurance policy is right for you.